-The Group's global network is comprised of 57 GEO and 16 MEO satellites, including SES-14 and Govsat-1 which were launched on 26 January and 31 January respectively, as well as ground facilities, including teleports and leased fibre, which support the Group's commercial services and the operation and control of its satellites.
+The Group's global network is comprised of 57 GEO and 16 MEO satellites, including SES-14 and Govsat-1, as well as ground facilities, including teleports and leased fibre, which support the Group's commercial services and the operation and control of its satellites.
 Features of the Group's network include:

-- prime orbital locations, reflecting a valuable portfolio of coordinated fixed satellite spectrum rights; - 99.9995664 per cent space service availability of commercialisable transponders on the SES fleet throughout 2017; - flexibility, subject to contractual restrictions in some cases, to relocate satellites to other orbital locations, such as when there are changes in demand patterns or requirements of new customers; - design features and steerable beams on many of the Group's satellites, enabling the Group to reconfigure capacity to provide different areas of coverage and to operate in different frequency bands; and - multiple satellites serving each region, allowing for alternatives if a satellite anomaly should occur.
+- prime orbital locations, reflecting a valuable portfolio of coordinated fixed satellite spectrum rights; - currently 99.999 per cent space service availability of commercialisable transponders on the SES fleet; - flexibility, subject to contractual restrictions in some cases, to relocate satellites to other orbital locations, such as when there are changes in demand patterns or requirements of new customers; - design features and steerable beams on many of the Group's satellites, enabling the Group to reconfigure capacity to provide different areas of coverage and to operate in different frequency bands; and - multiple satellites serving each region, allowing for alternatives if a satellite anomaly should occur.